 Updated for 2020 and beyond.
+The S&P 500 ended up 25% in 2019 after a dismal 2018.
+We’re now in the longest bull run in history.
+Beware!
 Of course we are in a bubble!
 When you’ve got people with no professional financial experience giving investment advice, you better believe we’re in a bubble.
 Online investing advice by non-finance professionals is the modern day version of shoe shine boys giving stock tips prior to the crash of 1929.
 Always understand the background of those who give investment advice before considering their counsel.
 Even after 20 years of investing and working in the finance industry, I always feel uncomfortable giving any sort of investment advice because I’ve had way too many losses partly thanks to multiple boom and bust cycles.
 Furthermore, everybody’s risk tolerance and money making abilities are different.
 The best thing we can do is have an appropriate asset allocation to ride out the waves.
 The good thing about bubbles is that the greater fool game can last for much longer than expected because we humans are GREEDY, GREEDY, GREEDY!
 The largest criers of the word “BUBBLE!” are those who have the least amount at stake.
 Perhaps they sold their real estate, stocks, or businesses before 2012 and are now kicking themselves.
 Maybe they are still graduate students with a lot of student loans to repay.
 Or maybe they are retirees or early retirees who can no longer take full advantage of a heated economy.
 Whatever the case may be, when the largest complainers of a bubble start getting back in, you know danger is imminent.
 Let’s at least all agree that we’re in the second half of a bull market and the bubble will eventually burst.
 Maybe we’ll only correct by 15%-20%, unlike 2009’s 50% ass-kicking.
 But eventually, that year or three of pain will come!